man-group/ArcticDB/notes.md

 Plan
 - Script to see if Vasil's idea about the symbol counts is correct Interrupted during cleanup of the data keys.
 See if ranges in the data keys are in the symbols.
-  Advice for BBG about how to clean them up.
+  Advice for BBG about how to clean them up. (/)
+- Profile repeated finalizations (/) (all fine)
+- Instructions to profile with memray (/)
 - Chunk up the incompletes based on the library row size setting rather than writing them in the size that the user had them in memory
 - Experiment with simulating very slow IO tasks and, separately, very slow CPU tasks to see effect on memory growth